adamtilson/ense271/lab-4/lab-doc.md

 - Have a unique interaction on each of the strange
     - A slow fade on the `shrines` page
     - A draggable gallery on the `divine beasts` page
-    - A carousel with buttons on the
+    - A carousel with buttons on the `towers` page
 - Add some lightboxes to the `locations` page

 ## Prototyping, Home Page and Previewing

-Switch to prototyping mode using the top menu
+To add intereactivity to our design, we need to be in prototyping mode.
+Switch to prototyping mode using the top menu...

 ![Prototype mode](res/1-prototype.png)